HUBioDataLab/ASCARIS/README.md

   [uniprotID      domainID        domainStartPosition     domainEndPosition]
 - **significant_domains** :  Selected domains from *domains.txt* file according to Fisher's Exact Test result.
 Fisher's Exact Test applied to all domains in the training test to assess their significance with respect to the the deleteriousness outcome. p_values is chosen as 0.01.
 - **H_sapiens_interfacesHQ.txt** :  High confidence interfaces downloaded from [Interactome Insider](http://interactomeinsider.yulab.org/downloads.html) for *Homo sapiens*
-- **alphafold_structures** : This folder contains [AlphaFold Human proteome predictions](http://ftp.ebi.ac.uk/pub/databases/alphafold/latest/). **Please download the '.tar' file in input_files folder** and **run get_alphafoldStructures.py** to untar the structures and create alphafold_summary file.
-The folder in this repository contains 100 structure files for demo purposes, hence the users need to download the complete set of AlphaFold structures prior to running ASCARIS.
+- **alphafold_structures** : This folder contains [AlphaFold Human proteome predictions](http://ftp.ebi.ac.uk/pub/databases/alphafold/latest/). **Please download the '.tar' file to the input_files folder** and **run get_alphafoldStructures.py** to untar the structures and create alphafold_summary file.
+The current folder in this repository contains 100 AlphaFold model files for demo purposes, hence the users need to download the complete set of AlphaFold structures prior to running ASCARIS.
 ```
 cd ASCARIS
 python3 code/get_alphafoldStructures.py -file_name UP000005640_9606_HUMAN.tar